lloc/Multisite-Language-Switcher/docs/appendices/faq.md

 ## But I'd like the interface to stay in English. ##

-You can choose the language of every website and the dashboard in the settings page of the plugin.
+You can choose the language of the dashboard in the settings of your user profile.

 ## Do I really need a multisite? ##